 Pervious paving usually comprises a layer of paving, a textile membrane and a sub-base, which is made up of aggregates.
 This surface is suitable for both pedestrian and vehicular traffic, and is designed so that rainwater can infiltrate through the surface and into underlying layers.

-What driveway surfaces are available for my driveway surfacing project?
+What driveway surfaces are available for my surfacing project?

 We are able to complete your driveway surfacing using a range of materials such as asphalt, bitmac, block paving, pervious paving, surface dressing, slurry sealing and resin bound.

-We will cover your current driveway with a new material to improve the way it looks and functions.
-We offer a range of driveway surfacing options at A&MT.
+We will cover your current surface with a new material to improve the way it looks and functions.

 Get in Touch